Jayanta Bhatta: Nyayamanjari

+Jayanta considers moha as the worst defect arguing that it gives rise to raga and dvesha.
+He further argues that all defects stem from false knowledge and are resolved by right knowledge, however, each defect is psychologically distinct.

 Literary works

 His major literary work is Āgamaḍambara, a Sanskrit play in four acts.
 The hero of his quasi-philosophical drama is a young graduate of the Mimansa school, who wants to defeat all opponents of Vedas through reasoning.

 Philosophy

 God

 The discussion of God's Existence is found in part 1 of Nyaya Manjuri.
 Jayanta adheres to a realist viewpoint of God and the world and defends the possibility of reasoned arguments favoring God as a realistic and adequate cause of the world.

 Criticism of Lokayats

 Jayanta Bhatta criticized the Lokayata school of philosophy for not developing a Lokayata culture.
 He said, "The Lokayata is not an Agama. viz. not a guide to cultural living, not a system of do's and don’ts; hence it is nothing but irresponsible wrangling."

 English translations

 The Clay Sanskrit Library published a translation of Āgamaḍambara by Csaba Dezső under the title of Much Ado about Religion.